I Can Do All Things Through Christ?

 II.
 The Immediate Context of the Verse

-If we look at Philippians 4:10-13 Paul is telling the Philippians that he is rejoicing that they had showed a renewed concern for him by sending him a gift.
+If we look at Philippians 4:10-13 Paul is telling the Philippians that he is rejoicing that they had shown a renewed concern for him by sending him a gift.
 Apparently, Paul had not heard from them in a while, although it isn't certain from the context why.
 It obviously wasn't something they had control over, because Paul said this:

 The great Apostle then goes on to say something very profound.
 He says that even though he appreciates the gifts from the Philippians, ultimately he isn't dependent upon them.
 He has learned to be content in any circumstance in which the Lord has placed him (4:11).